A mental health crisis among America’s children might not seem like a workplace issue at first glance.

 Capital Blue Cross, for example, offers resources for both its own employees and its members, including:

-A devoted mental health and wellness page on Capital’s website.
+• A dedicated mental health and wellness page on Capital’s website.

 Capital also supports its employees through an employee assistance program and volunteer-led employee resource groups (ERGs) that foster dialogue and a sense of connection among employees who share common interests, backgrounds, or demographic characteristics.

-No matter the path forward for your company, it can all begin with a simple conversation, according to Batzler.
+No matter the path forward for your company, it can all begin with a simple conversation, according to Dr. DiCasimirro.